 Design Thinking

 WELP:U is structured around the steps of the design thinking process, a process that inspires intellectual curiosity and embraces iteration.
-At the start of the program, you will attend design thinking skills workshops, where you will learn to ideate, iterate and implement projects.
+You will learn to ideate, iterate and implement projects.

 Computational Thinking